Certora/Documentation/docs/user-guide/problems/problems-memout.md

 # Out of memory problems

-In this chapter, we discuss a number of contributors to high memory usage, how to figure out what actually happens, and possible remedies.
+(problems-memout-indicators)=
 ## General indicators

 An out-of-memory issue can be hard to diagnose.
-When the free memory drops below a certain threshold, we issue the following warning to the "General Problems" panel, as well as the prover log:
+When the free memory drops below a certain threshold, we usually  issue the following warning to the "General Problems" panel, as well as the prover log:

-> Extremely low available memory: ... out of a total of ... are left.
-The prover likely crashes soon and results will be incomplete.
+`Extremely low available memory`.

 This warning might occasionally be a false positive: the JVM is sometimes able to clean up enough memory on-demand to avert any crashes, or the memory might be